S-Javaid17/Digital-Design/README.md

 # **Digital Design**
 Documenting my learning journey of HDL and digital design.

-This repository contains annotated modules covering the fundamental concepts in digital design.
+This repository contains annotated modules covering the fundamental concepts of digital design.
 Written in Verilog 2001, and implemented on an ARTIX-7 FPGA (Nexys A7 Development Board).

 ## Topics Covered: